pulchre/wingman/COMMERCIAL_LICENSE.md

 # Exceptions

-* While a commercial user's gross revenue does not exceed two hundred and fifty thousand United States Dollars ($250,000) or equivalent amount in any other currency, he may be considered to be licensed with a use license.
+* A user with a commercial interest with gross revenue that does not exceed two hundred and fifty thousand United States Dollars ($250,000) or equivalent amount in any other currency, shall be considered to be licensed with a use license.

-* If a commercial user's gross revenue does not exceed one million United States Dollars ($1,000,000) or equivalent amount in any other currency, he may be considered to be licensed with an on-prem use license.
+* A user with a commercial interest with gross revenue that does not exceed one million United States Dollars ($1,000,000) or equivalent amount in any other currency, shall be considered to be licensed with an on-prem use license.

+* A commercial user may use this software after obtaining either a use license or on-prem use licence.

 * If a use license is obtained from Pulchre, LLC., the user to whom the use license has been granted shall be exempt from the terms of the AGPL.
 The use